 There are three types of HSCN Connection Agreement:

-- Organisations representing other HSCN Consumers - such as CCGs representing GPs
+- Organisations representing other HSCN Consumers - for CCGs representing GPs.

 In addition, for each type there are "1 Part" and "2 Part" sub-types:

 - The 1 Part Connection Agreement relates to the use of HSCN only.

 - The 2 Part Connection Agreement relates to the use of both the Transition Network (formerly N3) and HSCN.

 The combination of these three types and two sub-types means that there are six possible variations of the HSCN Connection Agreement.

 The HSCN Portal will automatically present the correct type and sub-type for you to sign based on NHS Digital's understanding of your organisation.
 If for any reason you do not believe this is correct, please contact email@example.com to discuss this.

 Important note: if your organisation currently uses the Transition Network (formerly N3) then you need to sign a 2 Part Connection Agreement as soon as possible regardless of your HSCN migration plans/timelines.
 See the Existing Transition Network customers section above.

 Does my organisation need to sign a Connection Agreement?